Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 If you have any concerns about your child’s progress you should first talk to your child’s class teacher.
 In schools (or pre-school) there is a SEN Co-ordinator (SENCO), who is responsible for co-ordinating help for children with special educational needs.
 You will be able to talk over your concerns with the teacher and/or SENCO and find out what the school thinks.
 The SENCO will be able to explain what happens next.

 Working together with your child’s teachers will often help to sort out worries and problems.
 Schools can offer strategies and support, set extra targets and when needed involve additional professionals to help, such as educational psychologists.
+Should you need support in doing this you can contact Derby SENDIASS who are an impartial and arms length information, advice and support service.

 There is more information about what support is available to schools on the Education and Childcare page.